 A peace loving ex-Union soldier (Glenn Ford) tries to stay out of the range wars in the big valley where he has a small ranch.
 But when the valley's biggest tyrant (Edward G. Robinson on crutches) uses violent and unsavory tactics to get him to sell, he's forced to show his hand.
 The western came into full bloom in the 1950s and while this Rudolph Mate (he was the cinematographer on Dreyer's LA PASSION DE JEANNE D'ARC) directed oater isn't talked about much, it's one of the superior examples of the adult western.
 This is an engaging western that does justice to the genre without overly indulging in western cliches.
 Based on a novel by Donald Hamilton (THE BIG COUNTRY) from a screenplay by Harry Kleiner, the film is able to flesh out detailed characters.
 Among them Robinson's ambitious and duplicitous wife (Barbara Stanwyck) who's carrying on an affair with his bully of a brother (Brian Keith).
 Handsomely shot in CinemaScope in Arizona and Lone Pine in California by W. Howard Greene and Burnett Guffey.
 The derivative score is by Max Steiner.
 With Dianne Foster, May Wynn (THE CAINE MUTINY), Richard Jaeckel, Warner Anderson, Jack Kelly, Katherine Warren and Lita Milan.

 A wealthy Beverly Hills wife (Lily Tomlin) hides out at her Malibu beach house to recover from her husband's (Bert Kramer) infidelity.
 When she reluctantly begins an affair with a much younger street hustler (John Travolta), she must come to terms with not only their age difference but their social class positions.
+Written and directed by Jane Wagner, who never directed another movie again.
 A notorious flop when first released (it was universally panned and ridiculed), over thirty years later with an objective eye, is it that bad?
 Well, it's bad alright, a lopsided take on Sirk's ALL THAT HEAVEN ALLOWS but I've seen far worse.
 On the upside, Tomlin has never looked better on film than here and she isn't bad at all though there's nothing she can do with the hackneyed material.
 On the other hand, Travolta (whose character is given the unfortunate name of Strip) is terrible, it's easily his worst performance.
 It's a good thing he was coming off the massive successes of SATURDAY NIGHT FEVER and GREASE, otherwise this would derailed his career.
 For a romance, Tomlin and Travolta have no heat and it doesn't help that they look like brother and sister, if you've seen Travolta's sister, the actress Ellen Travolta, she looks just like Tomlin.
-The film looks great, lushly photographed by Philip Lathrop (THEY SHOOT HORSES DON'T THEY?) and nice easy listening score by Lee Holdridge.
-Directed by Jane Wagner, who understandably never directed again.
+It may be a mess but you can't keep your eyes off it.
+The film looks great, lushly photographed by Philip Lathrop (THEY SHOOT HORSES DON'T THEY?) and there's a nice easy listening score by Lee Holdridge including a lovely title song sung by Yvonne Elliman.
 With Andra Akers.